sononix/revealjs-jade/README.md

 http://127.0.0.1:8000
 ```

-Defaults can be easily change in the Grunt.js file.
+Defaults can be easily change in the Grunt.js file...